 My Own Experiences

 I moved from an area where bears are an oddity.
 But I, myself, have seen three bears.
 One in the middle of a shallow river, apparently fishing.
 One young bear along the Blue Ridge Parkway, running when he saw my vehicle coming.
 And there was a third bear at somewhat of a distance from me, again, crossing a road.
-At first I wondered why it was the “black French Poodle” was running so funny.
-I’m not the sharpest tool in the shed.
+At first I wondered why a “black French Poodle” was running away.
+Then my son said, “That’s not a French Poodle, it’s a bear!”

 Do you know of or have you had any such experiences with bears in the wild?